Research Areas

 Extant Pinus seed cone

-The conifers comprise a diverse and ancient group of seed plants found around the world today.
+The conifers are a diverse and ancient group of seed plants found around the world today.
 They have persisted in terrestrial environments for hundreds of millions of years through dramatic changes to the Earth system.
 Although the phylogeny of living conifers has been studied extensively, their relationships with extinct conifers remain unresolved, leaving many questions on conifer evolutionary history unanswered.
-This project, funded by an NSF CAREER award, is aimed at better understanding the phylogenetic relationships of living and extinct conifers, evolutionary development of reproductive organs, and shifts in global diversity and distributions through time.
+This project, funded by an NSF CAREER award, is aimed at better understanding the phylogenetic relationships of living and extinct conifers, evolutionary of reproductive organs, and shifts in global diversity and distributions through time.

 Palm macroevolution